Harris health plan stops short of overhaul Sanders envisions

-Harris differs with the Vermont senator, a rival for the 2020 Democratic nomination, in slowing the transition to a single-payer system to 10 years instead of the four he has proposed.
-She still envisions a role for the private system — just as long as it takes its lead from the government.
-And Harris is, for the first time, addressing how she would pay for a sweeping health care overhaul that Sanders has estimated could cost as much as $40 trillion over one decade.

-The debate over national health care policy has been one of the most animating features of the race for the Democratic presidential nomination.
-And for Harris, it has been one that has put on display the tension between her pragmatic inclinations and a desire to meet the demands of an energized progressive base seeking a liberal agenda to counter President Donald Trump.
+Medicare for All has become a defining issue in the Democratic primary, with the most progressive candidates calling for a revolutionary approach to providing insurance coverage for all Americans at a lower price.
+Harris’ proposal, released a day before highly anticipated presidential debates begin, essentially seeks to thread the Democratic Party’s disparate camps, nodding to the demands of the progressive base while acknowledging that some voters are nervous at the prospect of losing private coverage provided by their employers.

+But it also could open the California senator to criticism that she’s trying to appease all corners while doing little to stake out a position of her own.
+She’s already had to repeatedly clarify her positions on fundamental questions including the role of private insurers.

-In a Medium post published on Monday, she said her focus was on finding a way to lower health care costs.
+In a Medium post published on Monday, Harris said her focus was on finding a way to lower health care costs.

 “Right now, the American health care system is a patchwork of plans, providers and costs that have left people frustrated, powerless and insurance companies in charge,” Harris said in the post.
 “And the bottom line is that health care just costs too much.”

-Harris is releasing her plan days before Democrats meet in Detroit for the second set of presidential debates.

-Though Harris’ plan draws specific distinctions with Sanders, the chief architect of the Medicare for All plan, they will not appear on the same debate stage.
-But Sanders campaign has already been critical of her new plan.
+Medicare for All advocates were quick to criticize the approach.
+Adam Gaffney, the president of Physicians for a National Health Program, which supports a single-payer system, said Harris’ plan has “several major shortcomings,” including the continuation of private insurance and the longer transition period.

+“This plan continues to give private insurance a very central role in the health care system,” he said.
+“We have seen for decades that that does not work.”

-Sanders campaign manager Faiz Shakir on Monday said that Harris was “continuing her gradual backdown from Medicare for All” and suggested that she had been inconsistent on the issue of health care.
+Sanders campaign manager Faiz Shakir said Harris was “continuing her gradual backdown from Medicare for All” and suggested that she had been inconsistent on the issue of health care.

-Harris will appear on stage with former Vice President Joe Biden, the most high-profile candidate in the sprawling field to opposed Medicare for All in favor of a so-called “public option” that would allow people to decide between a government-financed plan or a private one.
+Harris has repeatedly been forced to clear up her stance on Medicare for All.
+During the first set of presidential debates she appeared to suggest that she supported abolishing private insurance, later clarifying that she does not.
+And before releasing her own health care plan, she was criticized for saying that she opposes a middle class tax hike to pay for Medicare for All without making clear how she would pay for it.

+Sanders, a Vermont senator, and Harris will debate on different nights, so they won’t clash directly on health care.
+But liberals who will share the stage with Harris on Wednesday, including New York Mayor Bill de Blasio, could press the issue.
-Biden, with whom Harris memorably clashed during the first Democratic debates in Miami, has warned that a transition to a Medicare for All system could present coverage risks for Americans who defend on the Affordable Care Act.

-Biden also has seized on Harris’ recent comments, in an interview with CNN, that she opposes a middle-class tax hike to pay for Medicare for All.
-Biden said Harris was not being realistic about what it would take to pay for Medicare for All.
+And Joe Biden, with whom Harris memorably clashed during the first debate, has opposed Medicare for All and could blast the senator for going too far.
+The former vice president also has seized on Harris’ recent comments, in an interview with CNN, that she opposes a middle class tax hike to pay for Medicare for All.
+Biden said Harris was not being realistic about what it would take to pay for it.

-“You have a lot of people out there supporting that plan and are running and saying, ‘But I’m not for that tax,'” Biden said recently in Las Vegas.
-“There’s no way to pay for it.”

 Sanders has said as recently as this month that the sweeping overhaul of the U.S. health system he envisions could cost up to $40 trillion over a decade, and he has said that one option for paying for it would be a 4% tax hike on families making more than $29,000 each year.